wufanyou/KDD-Cup-2022-Amazon/README.md

 #### General solution

 * We trained __6 cross encoder models__ for each language which differs in the pertained models, training method (e.g., knowledge distillation), and data splitting.
 In total, six identical models (2 folds x 3 models) are used to produce the initial prediction (4 class probability) of the query-product pair.
-In use those models only, the public set score for task 2 is around __0.816__.
+Using those models only, the public set score for task 2 is around __0.816__.

-* For Task 1, we used the output 4 class probability with some simple features to train a lightgbm model, calculate the __expected gain__ ($P_e*1 + P_s*0.1 + P_c*0.01$), and sort the query-product list by this gain.
+* For Task 1, we used the output 4 class probability with some simple features to train a lightgbm model, calculate the __expected gain__ ($P_e\*1 + P_s\*0.1 + P_c\*0.01$), and sort the query-product list by this gain.

 * For task 2 and Task 3, we used lightgbm to fuse those prediction with __some important features__.
 Most important features are designed based on the potential data leakage from task 1 and the behavior of the query-product group:
     * The stats (min, medium and max) of the cross encoder output probability grouped by query_id (0.007+ in Task 2 Public Leaderboard)